-Scooterin’ to Pemuteran (Yep I did that, so?)
+Scooterin’ to Pemuteran (Yep, I just did that, so?)

 Collette and I squizzed in on our rusted but trusted Honda 125 to a cheap and cheeky B&B in Pemuteran.
 It was red hot, dry and unforgiving like my wit on the third day of a session.
 There was a playful, older, Aussie couple downing Bintang on sun-loungers, they looked like they’d seen a few parties and even more relationship counsellors.

 Apart from that, it seemed like the place needed more guests, frankly.

 I didn’t know Jesper was Jepser at this moment, but that’s not the point of the story.
 Let’s invade this thinking fella’s space – as is my modus operandi – and find out what his lonely-ass craic is.

 Why was a Danish fella on his tod in a pool in this faraway place?
 He must be hiding after a bank job or planning to come out.

 ‘Why are you here?’

 I asked, because that was the best question to ask.
 His eyes flickered like his register was overloading and his mouth turned into an upside down horseshoe from a cartoon.
 He was tentative.
 Nevertheless, he seemed to dig my nosey nature – I get it from my mother – and we talked.

 Over the next 48 hours, me and the J-Man clicked into full brotherhood.
 His girlfriend Karen had died in a road accident and he’d found himself outside of the normal-ways-of-doing-things-in-Denmark, so here he was all thinky in Northern Bali.

 J-Wazzle’s Banger of a Novel